OBOFoundry/purl.obolibrary.org/README.md

 ### Temporary and Permanent

-Every entry can have a `status:` keyword.
+Any entry can have a `status:` keyword.
 By default, every entry uses "temporary" (HTTP 302) status.
 If you *really* know what you're doing, you can set the status to "permanent" (HTTP 301).

 ### Order of Entries

 Apache RedirectMatch directives are processed in the [order that they appear](https://httpd.apache.org/docs/2.4/mod/mod_alias.html#order) in the configuration file.
 Be careful that your `prefix` and `regex` entries do not conflict with your other entries.
-The YAML to Apache translation preserves the order of entries, so you can control the order of processing, but it's best to avoid conflicts.
+The YAML-to-Apache translation preserves the order of entries, so you can control the order of processing, but it's best to avoid conflicts.

 ## Migrating Configuration